Improved Quantum LDPC Decoding Strategies For The Misidentified Quantum Depolarizing Channel: Conclusion

 \section{Conclusion}

 In this work we have investigated possible improvements in the decoding strategies of quantum LDPC decoders in the quantum depolarization channel.
-The importance of the channel mismatch effect in determining the performance of quantum low-density parity-check codes has very recently been shown to lead to an order of magnitude degradation in the qubit error performance.
+The importance of the channel mismatch effect in determining the performance of quantum LDPC codes has very recently been shown to lead to a degradation in the qubit error performance.
 In this work we have illustrated how such a performance gap in the qubit error performance can be substantially reduced.
 The new strategies for quantum LDPC decoding we provided here are based on previous insights from classical LDPC decoders in mismatched channels, where an asymmetry in performance is known as a function of the estimated bit-flip probability.
 We first showed how similar asymmetries carry over to the quantum depolarizing channel.
-We then showed show that when a weighted estimate of the depolarization coherence parameter to larger values is assumed, significant performance improvement by as much as $50\%$ was found.
-For the specific quantum code studied here we found that given a specific estimate of the channel flip probability, increasing that estimate by half as much again provided the most improved decoding performance.
+We then showed that when a weighted estimate of the depolarization flip parameter to larger values is assumed, performance improvement by as much as $50\%$ was found.

-Future work will further investigate asymmetric decoder performance in other quantum channels for which multiple parameters must be estimated in order to define the channel.
 We conjecture that all quantum channels which are misidentified, or for which only partial channel information is available, will benefit from similar decoding strategies to those outlined here.

-The use of pre-existing quantum entanglement between sender and receiver in the presence of asymmetric decoder performance will also be investigated in future work.
-The use of such pre-existing quantum entanglement is known to greatly expand the range of classical LDPC codes that can be ``re-used'' in the quantum setting.
+The work outlined here will be of practical importance when large-scale quantum networks are built, and sophisticated quantum error correction codes are deployed in order to maintain the entanglement between the distributed entangled qubit pairs that underpins these emerging networks.
+The strategies described here will ultimately manifest themselves in an improved performance of entanglement-based QKD, or any other entanglement-based quantum communication application, deployed over such future networks.